-\textbf{(i) Unlearning Objectives with Over-unlearning Mitigation.}\; Let \(\mathcal D_f\) denote the forget set and \(\mathcal{A}_\varepsilon(\mathcal D_f)\) its perturbed examples (as defined in Eq. \eqref{eq:Aeps}).
-We present a soft unlearning loss based on a masked softmax function Eq. \eqref{eq:usoftmax} that aims to distill the distributional knowledge of the original model for $\fset$ while ensuring that the probabilities for forget classes ($c\in\uclass$) vanish at zero~\cite{hinton2015distilling}.
+\textbf{(i) Unlearning Objectives with Over-unlearning Mitigation.}\; Let \(\mathcal D_f\) denote the forget set and \(\mathcal{A}_\varepsilon(\mathcal D_f)\) its perturbed examples (as defined in Equation \eqref{eq:Aeps}).
+We present a soft unlearning loss based on a masked softmax function (as shown in Equation \eqref{eq:usoftmax}) that aims to distill the distributional knowledge of the original model for $\fset$ while ensuring that the probabilities for forget classes ($c\in\uclass$) vanish at zero~\cite{hinton2015distilling}.
 To further mitigate over-unlearning, we apply the same loss to the perturbed set $\pfset$ as a penalty, thereby regularizing the local decision boundary around the forget examples.
 The unlearning and over-unlearning losses are defined as: